Devil Summoner 2: Raidou Kuzunoha vs. King Abaddon: Characters

 The player controls Raidou Kuzunoha XIV, a young devil summoner charged with protecting the Capital.
-He is aided by Gôto-Douji, who is Raidou Kuzunoha the first who has been punished for a crime in the past.
+He is aided by Gotou-Douji, a black cat who is a reincarnation of Raidou Kuzunoha I, who has been punished for a crime in the past.
 Raidou works under Detective Narumi from the Narumi Detective Agency.
 Kichou "Tae" Asakura, a young news reporter provides him leads to solving the detective's cases.

-In the story, Akane Narita, daughter of the finance minister, asks Raidou to search for a man named Dahn.
+In the story, Akane Narita, the daughter of the finance minister, asks Raidou to search for a man named Dahn.
 Along the way, Raidou meets with Geirin Kuzunoha XVII, a member of a separate branch of the Kuzunoha clan, and his apprentice, Nagi.

 Story

 The game is set after its predecessor, with Raidou Kuzunoha the 14th again being summoned by the Yatagarasu to protect the Capital of Japan.
-The Taishō period in Japanese history has been fictionally extended into its 22nd year, placing the events of the game in the early 1930s (but with a setting influenced more so by the 1920s).
+The Taishō period in Japanese history has been fictionally extended into its 20th year, placing the events of the game in the early 1930s (but with a setting influenced more so by the 1920s).
 Raidou and his mentor, the talking cat Gouto, are again called upon to protect the prosperity and peace of the Capital by simultaneously working undercover at the Narumi Detective Agency and battling demonic foes using the powers Raidou carries as a Summoner.
 The story begins when a young woman enters the detective agency and asks Narumi's and Raidou's help in locating a curious man named Dahn.